smartrent/jackalope/README.md

 `Jackalope.start_link/1` documentation for information on the available option values.

-Once `Jackalope` is running it is possible to subscribe, unsubscribe, and publish messages to the broker; in addition to this there are some connection specific functionality is exposed, allowing us to ask for the connection status, and request a connection reconnect.
+Once `Jackalope` is running it is possible to publish messages to the broker;

-- `Jackalope.subscribe(topic)` request a subscription to a specific topic.
-The topic will be added to the list of topics `Jackalope` will ensure we are subscribed to.
+in addition to this there are some connection specific functionality is exposed, allowing us to ask for the connection status, and request a connection reconnect.

-- `Jackalope.unsubscribe(topic)` will request an unsubscribe from a specific topic and remove the topic from the list of topics `Jackalope` ensure are subscribed to.
+Subscriptions are static only and are set as part of the connection options provided to Jackalope.

 - `Jackalope.publish(topic, payload)` will publish a message to the MQTT broker;